 - All finalists will feature on The Mercury online and print, including their video and link to their editorial encouraging Mercury readers to visit their town and vote for them to be named Tassie's Top Tourist Town.

-- All finalists will be also profiled on the TICT Social Media Channels and Industry Communications
+- All finalists will be also profiled on The Spirit of Tasmania & TICT Social Media Channels and Industry Communications

-- Finalists will also receive a special 'Tassie's Top Tourism Town Finalist' award and brandmark to use in their local marketing collateral over the course of the year.
+- Finalists will also receive a special 'Tassie's Top Tourism Town' Gold, Bronze, Silver or Mercury Reader's Choice award and brandmark to use in their local marketing collateral over the course of the year.

-- The towns named Tassie’s Top Tourist Town and Tassie’s Small Tourist Town of 2020 will promoted via the Spirit of Tasmania’s social media channels, newsletter database, featured in the Tasmanian Road Trip Planner and featured on the on board digital screens, reaching thousands of touring visitors coming to Tasmania.
+- The town named Tassie’s Top Tourist Town of 2020 will promoted via the Spirit of Tasmania’s social media channels, newsletter database, featured in the Tasmanian Road Trip Planner and featured on the on board digital screens, reaching thousands of touring visitors coming to Tasmania.

-- Both town's will benefit from a major marketing package from TasVacations, including featuring in a full-page advertisetment on Tassie Top Tourism Towns in TasVacation's widely distributed 2020/21 booking brochure, along with digital assets including website home page slider, social media platforms, industry trade and consumer quarterly e-news.
+- The winning town's will benefit from a major marketing package from TasVacations, including featuring in a full-page advertisetment on Tassie Top Tourism Towns in TasVacation's widely distributed 2020/21 booking brochure, along with digital assets including website home page slider, social media platforms, industry trade and consumer quarterly e-news.

-- Both winners will each receive a $2,000 cash prize from TICT to invest in collateral and marketing activity (signage, social media, branding etc) to promote their status as Tassie's Top Tourism Town for 2020.
+- The Gold winners will receive a $2,000 cash prize from TICT to invest in collateral and marketing activity (signage, social media, branding etc) to promote their status as Tassie's Top Tourism Town for 2020.